laserswald/pre-srfi-generic-procedures/README.md

 ------

 - Should a pre-defined default hierarchy exist?
-	- I think yes, and maybe accessible using a seperate import declaration.
-That way, maybe if the underlying Scheme has
+	- I think it might be a good idea, if we can agree on it.
+If not, we don't have to provide it.
+	- Seperate hierarchy instances may help this problem of agreeing on hierarchies.
+If you don't like a particular hierarchy, you are free to define your own, but you have to do some of the work.
 - What should we actually call the parent-child relation?
 	- Subsumption sounds extra fancy, but it's a bit weird, since for me it sounds like if a predicate subsumes another it replaces it.
 	- Parent or Child is fine, but we don't want to take these concepts for ourselves, right?